ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 By default, the project will be "In progress" (which means that data can be uploaded, but not downloaded).

-Check the folder which contains the data, inside this repository.
+Check the folder which contains the data, on Mac/Linux, inside this repository.
 ~~~
 ls -R data/
 ~~~